 At its core, Salesforce DX is a philosophy derived from software development best-practice from a variety of platforms that’s been coalescing over the past couple of decades, and applied to the Salesforce platform in a way that shifts the current development model.
 This new philosophy is simple: version control is the source of truth.

 Key features of DX

 Scratch orgs are ephemeral orgs.
-They can be configured in terms of edition, feature enablement and preferences and created with the Salesforce CLI.
-Once created, metadata and code can be pushed to them and pulled from them with another CLI call.
-They’re necessarily short-lived - they’ll be deleted after a maximum of 30 days, but their durations can be configured at creation.
+They can be configured in terms of edition, feature enablement, and preferences, and created with the Salesforce CLI.
+Once created, metadata and code can be pushed to and pulled from them with another CLI call.
+They’re necessarily short-lived — they’ll be deleted after a maximum of 30 days — but their durations can be configured at creation.

 A new metadata format

 To address some of the issues around the current metadata format used by the Ant migration tool, Salesforce DX uses a slightly modified folder structure that breaks up some of larger, more complex metadata items (for example custom objects and translations) into subcomponents.
-It also comes with the added benefit of loosening some of the restrictions on folder structure, allowing you to introduce subfolders to organise your apex classes into, for instance.
+It also comes with the added benefit of loosening some of the restrictions on folder structure — allowing you to introduce subfolders with which to organize your apex classes, for example.

 The Salesforce CLI

-Using the Salesforce CLI instead of the Force.com migration tool allows you to control the new SFDX-introduced features like scratch orgs and second-generation packaging.
+Using the Salesforce CLI instead of the Force.com migration tool allows you to control the new SFDX-introduced features, such as scratch orgs and second-generation packaging.

 SFDX introduces a new packaging model.
-The crux of this model is that you’ll add features to orgs by installing packages rather than moving sets of metadata, and when building out new features or extending existing ones, you’ll convert these to versioned packages and deploy them to downstream environments.
+The essence of this model is that you’ll add features to orgs by installing packages rather than moving sets of metadata.
+And, when building out new features or extending existing ones, you’ll convert these to versioned packages and deploy them to downstream environments.

 Dev Hub orgs